 A practical, stylish guide to choosing, cutting, styling, and caring for the bixie haircut.

-The bixie sits between a pixie and a bob.
-It keeps short length at the back and sides, with longer layers on top and in front.
-That mix creates texture and framing.
+The bixie sits right between a pixie and a bob—hence the name.
+It keeps things short at the back and sides, with longer layers on top and in front.
+That mix creates texture and face-framing that doesn’t look accidental.
 Stylists use soft, choppy layers and point-cutting to produce a lived-in finish.
-The result looks modern without appearing overworked.
+The result?
+A modern look that doesn’t scream “I spent two hours on this.”

 - Length: Ear to jawline at the longest front sections.